techthevote/techthevote.github.io/faq.md

 ---

-### What are the key elections milestones and deadlines by state?
+### What are the key election milestones and deadlines by state?
 {: .question }

 The full calendar of state registration and early vote deadlines is in Google's Civic Information spreadsheet.
 You can request access by [filling out this form](https://docs.google.com/forms/d/e/1FAIpQLSe5hF4w1LuO_d4KSlbX1aGtv67XasNjhJc73QbWlkrYVldX_Q/viewform){:target="_blank"}.

-Our recommendation on what to focus on and when:
+Our recommendation for what to focus on and when:

 * now - 10/15:  focus on voter registration
 * 10/16 - 11/7:  focus on early voting, both by mail and in-person